Jeiwan/uniswapv3-book/content/docs/milestone_2/quoter-contract.md

 }
 ```
 The only thing that the contract does is calling `swap` function of a pool.
 The call is expected to revert (i.e. throw
 an error)–we'll do this in the swap callback.
-In case of a revert, revert reason is decoded and returned (`quote` will
+In the case of a revert, revert reason is decoded and returned; `quote` will
-not revert).
-Notice that we're passing only pool address as the extra data–we're free to pass whatever data we want, but
+never revert.
+Notice that, in the extra data, we're passing only pool address–in the swap callback, we'll use it to get
-we'll need to know pool address to read updated price and tick.
-Yes, the function also returns updated price and tick.
+pool's `slot0` after a swap.

 ```solidity
 function uniswapV3SwapCallback(